Adam Lambert Gives Health Update on Queen Guitarist Brian May

 "I have something in the works that can't quite reveal yet," he teased.
 "I am also doing a voiceover for an animated series on Netflix and that is a recurring character.
 I am really excited about it.
 I can't say anything quite yet, it has not been announced.
 I am trying to stay busy."

 Queen + Adam Lambert's new record, Live Around the World, is available worldwide Oct.
-2 on CD, DVD, Blue-Ray and vinyl.
+2 on CD, DVD, Blu-Ray and vinyl.

 RELATED CONTENT: